 Despite it being early November we were very lucky with the weather.
 The sun shone on us for a lot of the day and the wind only added a slight chill.
 It is England at its best; sunshine through autumn leaves.

 We barely saw a soul for the entire walk but the paths were well trodden and maintained.
 I think we must have just picked a quiet day.
 It was lovely to feel as though we had the countryside to ourselves.

 Heading back into Kelham, we resisted the temptation to stop off at The Fox pub, opting instead to wait for the real ales of Newark.
 I could tell we were both looking forward to seeing our equine friend on the way back.
 Handfuls of grass were snatched up in the approach to his field.
 Clearly we had made an impression as we were greeted with a whinny this time.
-I thought I may end up going home alone this time, as I tried to prise my partner away!

 The walk, with the additional out and back from Newark, was just under 10 miles long.
 A decent length and not arduous due to the lack of hills.
 As CAMRA members, we thought it would be rude not to try a couple of the local hostelry’s before heading home.
 We chose to visit The Vaults for one drink before heading to The Ram for a Titanic Plum Porter.
 Both pubs were very welcoming and had a good range of real ale.
 Having picked up a Newark Pubs Together leaflet it looks as if we will need to visit again soon!